Comprehensive guide and history of grandfathered (disallowed) unicode character general top-level (gTLD) domain names.

 Currently Registered

-Below are .com and .net lists of disallowed unicode character domain names that are currently known to be registered:
+Below are .com and .net lists of disallowed unicode character domain names that are currently known to still be registered:

 List of 166 known, registered, disallowed unicode character .COM domain names as of May 2025: